Who benefits more between América and Chivas from the exchange between Sebastián Córdova and Uriel Antuna?

 With Antuna he covers a Mexican square

-If the Eagles sign Antuna, they cover a Mexican position, which would open the door for one of their foreigners to leave the team and the squad in this area is relieved, which would make it easier for Solari to define the calls and not leave players in the stands for each match.
+If the Eagles sign Antuna, they cover a Mexican position, which would open the door for one of their foreigners to leave the team and the squad is relieved in this area, which would make it easier for Solari to define the calls and not leave players in the stands for each match.

 Similarly, this can lead to reinforcing other areas of the court with new elements, whether Mexican or foreign.